Democratic-backed Wisconsin state schools chief Jill Underly wins reelection over GOP-backed rival

 Longtime voter ID law enshrined in the state constitution

-Wisconsin's photo ID requirement for voting will be elevated from state law to constitutional amendment under a proposal approved by voters.
+Wisconsin voters overwhelmingly elevated the state's photo ID requirement from state law to constitutional amendment under a proposal approved by voters.

+Unofficial results showed the amendment passing with almost 63% of the vote with almost 90% of ballots counted.

 The Republican-controlled Legislature placed the measure on the ballot and pitched it as a way to bolster election security and protect the law from being overturned in court.